 We continuously provide compliance training for executive officers, managers, new employees, etc. conducted by internal and external lecturers.

-About 50 people attended lectures in 2017 on the subject of the Anti-Monopoly Act, and about 45 people in 2018 on the subject of ESG.
+About 50 people attended lectures in 2017 on the subject of the Anti-Monopoly Act, about 45 people in 2018 on the subject of ESG, and about 50 people in 2019 on the issue of quality falsification.
 We are also striving to raise compliance awareness among executive officers and employees via the in-house distribution of a compliance message video and the publication of related articles in our in-house magazine.